 Our pest control program ends in the fall when we provide another deep root feeding followed by a round of anti-desiccant spray.
 Together, these measures help your plants to resist dehydration and damage from the cold winter weather.
 They will thus be strong and healthy until the warm weather returns, giving insects no avenue to make an attack.

-In addition to pest control, Safari Tree offers disease management, fertilization, and a myriad of other tree services in SE Michigan to keep your plants strong and healthy.
+In addition to pest control, Safari Tree offers disease management, fertilization, and a myriad of other tree care services in SE Michigan to keep your plants strong and healthy.
 To obtain a free estimate for your yard, contact us today.

 Ash Borer treatment couldn’t be more important for tree owners in southeast Michigan.
 If you notice a somewhat large sap ball on the outside of one or more of your trees, there is a good probability that your trees are experiencing an insect infestation that is living within and feeding off the bark of your trees.